+\textbf{Acknowledgments} This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under contracts DE-AC05-06OR23177.
 S.P.
 Malace would like to thank Incom Inc. for providing LAPPD 38 and to the Nuclear Physics Group at Argonne National Lab.
 She is indebted to Mark A. Popecki and Michael J. Minot from Incom Inc. for very fruitful, insightful discussions of the reported LAPPD test results.
 She would also like to thank Carl Zorn and Drew Weisenberger from Jefferson Lab for useful discussions.